Kristy Wallace

-Kristy Wallace (born 3 January 1996) is an Australian basketball player who last played for the Indiana Fever of the WNBA.
+Kristy Wallace (born 3 January 1996) is an Australian professional basketball player.
 She played college basketball for the Baylor Lady Bears.

-At the 2024 Summer Olympics she earned a bronze medal with the Australian team.
+At the 2024 Summer Olympics she won a bronze medal with the Australian team.

 College career

 Wallace played four seasons of college basketball in the United States for the Baylor Lady Bears.
 She earned Big 12 All-Freshman Team in 2015 and Big 12 All-Defensive Team and First-team All-Big 12 in 2018.

 Professional career

 Wallace was picked in the second round of the 2018 WNBA draft by the Atlanta Dream.
 She later signed a two-year deal with the Canberra Capitals.
 A knee injury in her second game with Canberra in late 2018 saw her not play again until 2021 in the NBL1 South with the Melbourne Tigers.
 She joined the Southside Flyers for the 2021–22 WNBL season and won the WNBL Sixth Woman of the Year Award.